mrdoomlittle/adtp/README.md

-## Data Transmission Management Protocol aka DTMP for short
+## Transmission Management Protocol aka TMP for short
 This Project is Designed and Built for The Arduino 101 Borad.
 ## Project Status: Not Finished